fdesar/Origami-Ext/README.md

 And more to come...

-Help needed for everything as translating, improving, debugging, correcting typos, installation on other OSes, doc writing... and more!
+Help needed for everything as translating, improving, debugging, correcting typos, doc writing... and more!

 Feed back welcome.